ii/coredns/plugin/dnstap/README.md

 # dnstap

+## Name

+*dnstap* - enable logging to dnstap

+## Description

-*dnstap* enables logging to dnstap, a flexible, structured binary log format for DNS software: http://dnstap.info.
+dnstap is a flexible, structured binary log format for DNS software: http://dnstap.info.

+TODO

 There is a buffer, expect at least 13 requests before the server sends its dnstap messages to the socket.